 Saint Patrick’s Cathedral in New York is one of the oldest and most recognizable cathedrals in the United States.

 If you are like us and go to places like the Vatican, Notre Dame, and the Koln Cathedral only when traveling, this is another one to add to the list.

 I don’t think there is a cooler Italian area anywhere in the world (outside of Italy).

 This is a part of the city that has somewhat kept its heritage.
 Buildings are decorated with white and green stripes and even the garland hanging over the streets are in Italy’s colors of red, white and green.

 Some eateries have been around since the 1800s and so far, Little Italy has survived gentrification (at least for now).

 So go in for a bite to eat and follow in the footsteps of NYCs most famous Italians.

-- The best way to experience Little Italy is through food.
+- The best way to experience this area is through food.
 Book a food tour to truly immerse in Little Italy’s culture.